janka76/SilentStepStick/docu/FAQ.md

 The SilentStepStick is hardware/pin compatible with StepStick and Pololu A4988 drivers.
 However the TMC2100 has different and more settings, which can be set via the CFG/MS pins.
 The TMC2100 config pins also know three states: low (GND), high (VIO) and open (unconnected).
-On the TMC2130 SPI is used for the configuration and so the controller board must have SPI on the CFG pins.
+[SPI](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface_Bus) is used on the TMC2140 for the configuration and so the controller board must have SPI on the CFG pins.

 ## What is the difference between SilentStepSticks with 3-5V and 5V logic voltage?